manzanillo/smerge/README.md

 # SMERGE <img height=80px align="right" src="./snapmerge/static/icon/logo_norm.svg" />
-Smerge is a basic version management system for the block based programming language Snap!.
+Smerge is a basic version management system for the block-based programming language Snap!.
 It offers a simple user interface to manage a project and merge different branches with relative ease.

 ## History lesson
-The project was first written purely with django and due to access limitations could only merge different scripts via cartesian location.
-This worked well for a lesser interactive page from the beginning, but with new features the project part was migrated to a react frontend.
-Due to time constraints and simplicity, project creation and a few other static pages are still using django and the in conjunction django templates as base.
+The project was first written purely with Django and due to access limitations could only merge different scripts via cartesian location.
+This worked well for a less interactive page in the beginning, but with new features the project part was migrated to a React frontend.
+Due to time constraints and simplicity, project creation and a few other static pages are still using django and the in conjunction Django templates as base.

-The docker "production" setup was therefore also only made with only a simple django setup in mind, but with some hefty roundabout constraints due to the deployment on the TU Berlin servers and their restrictions.
-(This includes  [Dockerfile](/Dockerfile), [dockear-compose.yml](/docker-compose.yml), [docker-compose.fub.yml](/docker-compose.fub.yml) and [entrypoint.sh](/entrypoint.sh))
+The Docker "production" setup was therefore also only made with only a simple Django setup in mind, but with some hefty roundabout constraints due to the deployment on the TU Berlin servers and their restrictions.
+(This includes  [Dockerfile](/Dockerfile), [docker-compose.yml](/docker-compose.yml), [docker-compose.fub.yml](/docker-compose.fub.yml) and [entrypoint.sh](/entrypoint.sh))

-The database was and still is a sqlite3 file (/snapmerge/database/db.sqlite3).
-Since the database is currently very small with low bandwidth, this works fine.
-In the future this should probably be extended to a full blown db instance in the docker setup or separate.
+The database was and still is an sqlite3 file (/snapmerge/database/db.sqlite3).
+Since the database is currently very small with low bandwidth, this works well.
+In the future this should probably be extended to a full blown database instance in the Docker setup (or separately).

 ## Basic Project Structure
 ### Django:
 As mentioned above, the project currently uses Django as "static" page host and API.
-The api part is mostly contained in the "snapmerge/home/api" folder and uses Django Rest Api as base.
-During production django is not ran with its internal server anymore (`python manage.py runserver...`), instead it relies on Daphne, a separate asgi server for Django, designed to handle the whole communication process and django instantiation.
+The API part is mostly contained in the "snapmerge/home/api" folder and uses Django Rest API as base.
+During production Django is not ran with its internal server anymore (`python manage.py runserver...`), instead it relies on Daphne, a separate asgi server for Django, designed to handle the whole communication process and Django instantiation.

-The main configuration are located in the "snapmerge/home/config" folder and contain different settings for different launch situations.
-For example settings_production.py disable debug and beta mode in addition to enforcing some security measures and changing the base urls to the right server locations.
+The main configuration is located in the "snapmerge/home/config" folder and contains different settings for different launch situations.
+For example, settings_production.py disable debug and beta mode in addition to enforcing some security measures and changing the base URLs to the right server locations.
 For most of the configuration to work, some secrets need to be set in advance inside the "snapmerge/secrets" folder.
 More details in the the secret section below.

-The home folder and "views.py" contain most of the logic for the django part, the merger and api as mentioned above.
+The home folder and "views.py" contain most of the logic for the Django part, the merger and API as mentioned above.
 The old merger is also contained in the "views.py" with more parts inside "ancestors.py" and "xmltools.py".
-These can still be accessed from the project page with switching the merge mode, but where not modified from the old state.
+These can still be accessed from the project page with switching the merge mode, but were not modified from the old state.
 The new merger is contained inside the directory "Merger_Two_ElectricBoogaloo".

-The basic premies of the old merger was to combine all scripts / blocks of a snap file with cartesian coordinates since they were the only "stable" part to differentiate each block.
+The basic premise of the old merger was to combine all scripts / blocks of a snap file with cartesian coordinates since they were the only "stable" part to differentiate each block.
 This approach works for basic combination but couldn't differentiate between moved and changed in addition to mishandling hidden xml parts like watcher and states.
-The new merger probably still mishandles some states changed internally by sanp, but hopefully less then the old one :D. We added a activation step between the user opening snap and their program.
-Since js activation inside snap was mandatory from the beginning, we extended this part and added the mentioned step there.
+The new merger probably still mishandles some states changed internally by Snap!, but hopefully less then the old one :D. We added an activation step between the user opening Snap! and their program.
+Since js activation inside Snap! was mandatory from the beginning, we extended this part and added the mentioned step there.
 When a user opens a project node, a dummy is loaded with a single button that in turn loads the real file after js was activated and the button pressed.
-In the same step we have overwritten the serialize and deserialize logic of django to enable a extra value inside the xml tags.
+In the same step we have overwritten the serialize and deserialize logic of Django to enable an extra value inside the xml tags.
 This "customData" value is in turn filled with a uuid4 when the file is posted back to the server.
-With this addition the new merger can differentiate most cases better then a simple x / y comparison.
-(Be careful since snap can and will delete script node from time to time internally, resulting in a loss of uuid... pre / post pass might be necessary in the future.)The merger itself steps structured through the given xml files, determines the node type and then uses a specific merger for each case.
-More information inside the merger comments.
+With this addition, the new merger can differentiate most cases better then a simple x / y comparison.
+(Be careful since Snap! can and will delete script nodes from time to time internally, resulting in a loss of uuid... pre / post pass might be necessary in the future.)The merger itself steps structured through the given xml files, determines the node type and then uses a specific merger for each case.
+More information can be found inside the merger comments.
 This approach is longer than a generalized merger but at least a bit easier to understand, extend and workable.

-If you wan't to set a message of the day on the main page, use the admin panel of django and change the bool and text inside the settings table.
-The admin panel can be reached by the default /admin route of django or by hovering the mouse in the bottom left corner of the Smerge Homepage and then pressing the appearing shield icon while holding ctrl + shift + alt combined.
+If you want to set a message of the day on the main page, use the admin panel of Django and change the bool and text inside the settings table.
+The admin panel can be reached by the default / admin route of Django or by hovering the mouse in the bottom left corner of the Smerge homepage and then pressing the appearing shield icon while holding ctrl + shift + alt combined.

 ### Secrets:
-The secrets folder is excluded from git for the most part, to remove a potential leak of secret information's like the django key or certificates.
-The basic structure can be seen in the index and more information's to the creation of each part can be found in the setup step.
+The secrets folder is excluded from git for the most part, to remove a potential leak of secret information like the Django key or certificates.
+The basic structure can be seen in the index and more information on the creation of each part can be found in the setup step.
 Since most of these steps have an abundance of tutorials online, only general guidance was written down.

 ### React extension
 The react extension currently holds the main project view panel and the conflict stepper.
-Most parts are the same as the old view just more *reactiv* :P. The graph is still created using cytoscape just in a typescript wrapper package.
+Most parts are the same as the old view, just more *reactive* :P. The graph is still created using cytoscape, just in a TypeScript wrapper package.
 The sync was changed to a server sent event approach (instead of websocket) and should be extendable by changing the "consumer.py" logic.
-The language package of the react app is i18next and currently separate from the django translation parts du to some format inconsistencies of django.
+The language package of the React app is i18next and currently separate from the Django translation parts due to some format inconsistencies of Django.

 The conflict stepper is reached on a merge conflict and lists each problem in a separate step.